Rizato/Rizato.github.io/_posts/2025-12-15-introduction-to-ragelang.md

 ## Falling Characters May produce valid code

-When a character falls, if it lands within the code, it may still produce a valid ragelang program.
+When a character falls, if it lands within the code, it may still produce a valid Ragelang program.
-This may produce hard to identify bugs when the code is otherwise right, or may be used to intentionally to obfuscate the real intent of the software.
+This may produce hard to identify bugs when the code is otherwise right, or may be intentionally used to obfuscate the real intent of the software.

 Let's look at the hello, world example on the home page.